Gestalt: our sense of visual balance affects everything we see. And feel.

 GESTALT THEORY AND ARTS

-The Society for Gestalt Theory and its Applications (GTA), a scientific association established to promote the Gestalt-theoretical perspective in research and practice, states that:
+The Society for Gestalt Theory and its Applications (GTA), a scientific association dedicated to advancing Gestalt perspectives in research and practice, offers this definition:

 "According to Gestalt theory, the processes of perception and imagination do not comply with logical or rational rules, but rather follow and testify to an aesthetic order of sensual experience ("Gestalt Laws").
 The aesthetics of sensuality are consolidated by the production of the arts, concentrating creative and perceptive processes in prototypical patterns (pulse, symmetry, polarity) and at the same time introducing ambiguity, overload and metamorphosis in the order of perception."